 Students must register for the test in-person at HELP’s Main Office beginning on Thursday of the week before it will be administered.
 Registration will be closed on the Thursday of the week that it will be administered or when all seats are filled.

 6. Can you send my score to _______?

-If you would like us to send your score to a UH system school, please email us at email@example.com.
-Please include your full name, date of birth, test date, and the address of the office you would like it sent to.
+If you would like us to send your score to a UH system school or other college/university, please email us at firstname.lastname@example.org.
+Please include your full name, date of birth, test date, and the address of the office you would like to send the score to.

 The dates for 2020 are:

 |Test Administration Date||Non-Help Registration Begins||Registration Deadline (Thursday)|

 cancelled due to COVID-19